osmphp/framework/doc/architecture/controversial-design-decisions.md

 In some literature, service locator is not advised.

-Still, Dubysa uses service locator pattern for [lazy dependency injection](lazy-dependency-injection.html).
+Still, Osm uses service locator pattern for [lazy dependency injection](lazy-dependency-injection.html).

 Minor drawback is that dependencies are resolves in run-time, not in compile-time.